Dasharo/docs/docs/unified-test-documentation/dasharo-performance/402-cpu-frequency.md

     cpu MHz		: 2000.000
     ```

-1. None of CPU core frequencies should be gigher than maximum frequency or
+1. None of CPU core frequencies should be higher than maximum frequency or
     lower than minimum frequency.

 ### CPF003.001 CPU runs on expected frequency (Ubuntu 22.04, battery)